Tyler Ronan: Portrayal

-August Aiden Black, who voiced Tyler, is noted by Guillaume as more than the character's voice actor, as he was essentially "a vital member of the creative team.”
+August Aiden Black, who voiced Tyler, was described by Guillaume in an interview as more than the Tyler's voice actor as he was essentially "a vital member of the creative team.”
 Black acknowledged that Tyler is a personal role for him and that he drew from a lot of his own experiences during the development process, which influenced his portrayal of the character.
 Black described Tyler's "battle with acceptance in his personal relationships and community is something a lot of the LGBT+ community goes through", including himself, and that these experiences in turn shape how many transgender people approach life in reality.
 Black explained that Tyler's transgender identity is important as it "brings value to the story" of Tell Me Why, and that the game provides a highly visible platform to showcase a common shared life experience for transgender people which not many people are exposed to.

 On Tyler's potential cultural significance, Black that he is "so much more than just a trans character", as his gender transitioning experiences is only part of a full fleshed out personality.
 Black suggested that as a member of a minority group, "having a video game character that might look like you is great", but it is more important that youthful players from that minority group could relate to characters who feel like they do, and provides "a connection they might not have anywhere else".
 Black is hopeful that characters like Tyler as presented in Tell Me Why will prove to be a watershed moment, and that more "characters meant to challenge the norms” will emerge in the future.